 Name of Course: Summit Green Valley Country Club

 - Date Open: 1990

 - Number of Holes: 18

-Kids for All Seasons: Activities include rice planting, Muay Thai for kids, garden tour and garland making, animal puppet making, paper mosaic, Lanna dress up, batik painting, diary book making, animals and insect discovery, sculpture making, umbrella painting, cray pot creation, make a cicada toy, kite making, t-shirt painting
+La-On Kids Club: Activities include rice planting, Muay Thai for kids, garden tour and garland making, animal puppet making, paper mosaic, Lanna dress up, batik painting, diary book making, animals and insect discovery, sculpture making, umbrella painting, cray pot creation, make a cicada toy, kite making, t-shirt painting

 Total Size: 455 sq m / 4,889 sq ft